JoeWolf96/Project-2/README.md

 -as a user i will be redirected to a new page with an image and description of the item  where i could upload an image to prove i completed it . i am able to see all the other images posted by user

+-as a user i will be able to update the image with a new image with a form

+-as a user i will be able to delete the image i posted with a delete button

 STRETCH GOALS

 -as a user i will be rewarded points and appear in a ranking in the main page